zwaldowski/waldowski.me/src/posts/2023/not-a-blog-philosophy.md

 and:

-- An allergy to the self-branding of unimpressive technocrats like myself as raconteurs with "hot takes"
+- An allergy to the self-branding of unimpressive technocrats as raconteurs who have "hot takes"
 - Dear lord, [someone is wrong on the internet](https://xkcd.com/386/)

 and:

-- I really, _really_ don't want to manage web publishing myself
+- I really, _really_ don't want to manage web publishing
 - Being filled with rage by the tools that are supposed to make this easy

 This site is the latest in a long tradition of these priorities flip-flopping and turning into something new.
 I don't intend to say much, because I don't have much to say.

 I owe a debt of gratitude to [Kyle](https://kylehugh.es) for stealing much of his approach [after a chance conversation on Mastodon](https://mastodon.social/@kyle@mister.computer/109599250472700900).
-I like the idea of having a space on the internet whose goal is to **conciously** remove expectations and barriers of self-confidence in order to be more authentic, even mindful.
+I like the idea of having a space on the internet whose goal is to **consciously** remove expectations and barriers of self-confidence in order to be more authentic, even mindful.
-We'll see if it sticks.

 ## The Twitter Era